juliusregalado/big-o/readme.md

   - One of the most famous and difficult problem in Mathematics and Computer Science
   - Solve it and **literally [win 1 million dollars](https://en.wikipedia.org/wiki/Millennium_Prize_Problems)** (probably more)
   - Solve it and **literally [change the world](https://en.wikipedia.org/wiki/P_versus_NP_problem#Consequences_of_solution)**

-## Conclusion
-- Why do we care about time and space complexity an algorithm?
-- Why do we use Big-O notation?
-What does it tell us?
-- How can we read an algorithm and boil it down to it's run-time in Big-O?